janos-r/yewban/README.md

   trunk clean
   ```

-- make a new optimized build:
+- Make a new optimized build.

   ```
   trunk build --release
   ```
 If you want to run the html directly, for example on a different system, just launching `index.html` from `./dist/` won't work!
 If you need to use the `index.html` directly (for example in a link on your web), you have to change the 3 addresses for the .css, .js and .wasm inside.
 Otherwise by default it is searching for them in root.

-But the simplest way is to serve the folder:
+But locally the simplest way is to serve the folder:

 - take the content of `./dist/` and serve it with any of these:
   - rust tool: